KainNhantumbo/Nava-Notes-App/README.md

 ## Known issues

-- You can't log into an cloud account to save notes, since the app is using localStorage.
-If you switch the browser you will not acess the notes.
-If the browser cache and storage are cleared, all application data and settings will be lost.
+- You can't log into an cloud account to save notes, since this app uses localStorage to store user data.
+If you switch browser, you will not be able to access saved notes.
+If the browser cache and storage is cleared, all application data and settings will be lost.

 ## Scripts for testing